asna-amjad/Centromere-Transcription-Dmel/README.md

 # Centromere-Transcription-Dmel

-This repository is for all analyses related to Drosophila melanogaster centromere transcription datasets (PROseq, RNAseq, and CUT&Tag).
+This repository is for all the analyses related to my project of exploring centromere transcription in Drosophila melanogaster datasets (PROseq, RNAseq, and CUT&Tag).
 All analyses are mainly done on the University of Connecticut HPC cluster under SLURM software.

 Each code block is uploaded as a basic set of commands, and was run on the University of Connecticut HPC cluster under the SLURM management software.
 This code block is included here:
 #!/bin/bash